petermcevoy/cdsapi_helper/README.md

 ]
 time = ["00:00", "06:00", "12:00", "18:00"]
 ```
-The request should be a standard cdspi request, and it will be expanded according to `looping_variables` when run.
+The request should be a standard cdspi request, and it will be expanded according to the fields in `filename_spec` when run.
 This means that when run with the above in `example_spec.toml` e.g. `download_cds download ./example_spec.toml`, one request will be sent for each combination of the entries is `variable` and `year` (9 requests/files in total).

 ## Installation